Silurian: Flora and fauna

 The first fossil records of vascular plants, that is, land plants with tissues that carry water and food, appeared in the second half of the Silurian Period.
 The earliest-known representatives of this group are Cooksonia.
 Most of the sediments containing Cooksonia are marine in nature.
 Preferred habitats were likely along rivers and streams.
-Baragwanathia appears to be almost as old, dating to the early Ludlow (420 Ma) and has branching stems and needle-like leaves of 10–20 cm.
+Baragwanathia appears to be almost as old, dating to the Pridoli (420 Ma) and has branching stems and needle-like leaves of 10–20 cm.
 The plant shows a high degree of development in relation to the age of its fossil remains.
 Fossils of this plant have been recorded in Australia, Canada, and China.
 Eohostimella heathana is an early, probably terrestrial, "plant" known from compression fossils of Early Silurian (Llandovery) age.
 The chemistry of its fossils is similar to that of fossilised vascular plants, rather than algae.

 Fossils that are considered as terrestrial animals are also known from the Silurian.
 The definitive oldest record of millipede ever known is Kampecaris obanensis and Archidesmus sp. from the late Silurian (425 Ma) of Kerrera.
-There are also other millipedes, centipedes, and trigonotarbid arachnoids known from Ludlow (420 Ma).
+There are also other millipedes, centipedes, and trigonotarbid arachnoids known from Pridoli (420 Ma).
 Predatory invertebrates would indicate that simple food webs were in place that included non-predatory prey animals.
 Extrapolating back from Early Devonian biota, Andrew Jeram et al. in 1990 suggested a food web based on as-yet-undiscovered detritivores and grazers on micro-organisms.
 Millipedes from Cowie Formation such as Cowiedesmus and Pneumodesmus were considered as the oldest millipede from the middle Silurian at 428–430 Ma, although the age of this formation is later reinterpreted to be from the early Devonian instead by some researchers.
 Regardless, Pneumodesmus is still an important fossil as the oldest definitive evidence of spiracles to breathe in the air.